 Retail buyers need to ensure the best quality product gets delivered to stores so consumers can purchase it.
 Operations and logistics managers are always looking for ways to reduce costs by decreasing the amount of damage or unsaleable product.
 The type of transport packaging selected affects these success metrics.
 Better transport packaging, like Reusable Plastic Containers (RPCs) means greater product protection, less damage and more saleable product delivered — and ultimately sold.

 Numerous studies show that consumers want to purchase produce that is unblemished, eggs that are clean and without cracks, and meat that looks fresh – not exactly shocking news.
 When transport packaging fails to properly protect perishables, your operation loses money.

-Rigid, reinforced walls with greater structural integrity than corrugated cardboard ensure less damage to product shipped in RPCs.
+Rigid, reinforced walls with greater structural integrity than corrugated cardboard boxes ensure less damage to product shipped in RPCs.
 In fact, Tosca RPCs are proven to be 4x stronger than standard corrugated boxes.
-Better transport packaging means better protection for your perishables which translates into more sales.
+Better transport packaging with RPCs means better protection for your perishables which translates into more sales.

 No matter the size of your grocery operation, the right transport packaging is key to your success in delivering high quality, fresh products to your consumers.

 To gain the numerous benefits from using RPCs as a packaging solution, consider the switch from outdated and messy corrugated boxes.
 Click here to learn more about RPCs as a transport packaging solution.